wayneashleyberry/wunderline/README.md

 ### Ack / Ag

 You could search for the word "todo" in a project and pipe the input into wunderlist-cli.
-Just be careful because this will create a task for each line so you could create a ton of tasks.
+Be careful because this will create a task for each line, which could result in a ton of tasks!

 This might be a terrible idea, even useless at best, but hopefully it will get you thinking.